Apple (A. G. Cook album)

 Apple is the second studio album by English music producer, singer and head of record label PC Music, A. G. Cook.
-It was released through PC Music on 18 September 2020, coming only just over a month after the release of his debut studio album 7G.
+It was released through PC Music on 18 September 2020, coming just over a month after the release of his debut studio album 7G.

 The album was supported by the singles "Lifeline", "Oh Yeah", "Xxoplex", and "Beautiful Superstar".
 The album cover was designed by graphic designer and frequent PC Music visual collaborator, Timothy Luke.
 Apple vs. 7G, a remix album consisting of songs from both Apple and 7G, was released on 28 May 2021.

 Background and recording

 Cook first began teasing Apple's release in September 2018 via Instagram.
 In March 2020, Cook took to Instagram again to give an update on his record.

 In May 2020, Cook performed as part of American DJ Porter Robinson's virtual musical festival Secret Sky, where he debuted new material.

 Of the background and recording of Apple, and of its predecessor 7G, Cook spoke with The Recording Academy in September 2020, stating: